jan-cieslik/cancer_informatics/docs/using_R/cervical_cancer.md

 Ideally, the variance should remain constant throughout the range of mean expression values.
 The dots on the graph should be evenly distributed, forming a horizontal shape or cloud around a straight line.
 If you notice any noticeable patterns or trends in the graph, this may indicate problems with the normalization or transformation.
-You should then consider performing additional normalisation or transformation steps.
+You should then consider performing additional normalization or transformation steps.
 If you notice a U- or J-shape, as in our case, this could mean that genes with low expression levels have higher variance.
 Therefore, it seems that we should filter out more low-expressed genes.